openbraininstitute/spack/bluebrain/documentation/setup_personal.md

 To install end-user software on MacOS, please defer to `brew`.

-Before starting, please install XCode and `brew` and make sure that there is a working Python on your machine, preferably from XCode or another *stable* source.
-It is recommended to rebuild a Spack-based Python for utmost independence and to minimize potential build problems for binary Python libraries.
+Before starting, please install XCode and `brew`.
+Since the shipped version of python on mac is very old (3.9 at the time of writing), it is recommended to rebuild a Spack-based Python for utmost independence and to minimize potential build problems for binary Python libraries.

 If issues arise to find `stdio.h` correctly building software outside the